goldenguy00/MiscFixes/Release/README.md

 # Misc Fixes

 Designed to comprehensively address the bugs and exceptions that game updates introduce, and attempts to soften the impact that breaking changes have on the existing mod ecosystem, primarily through Harmony based IL hooks.
-It also applies a small amount of game integrety focused asset updates.
+It also applies a small amount of game integrity focused asset updates.

 ---